What is the Culture Monitor?

 Domain pages

 Domains within the Culture Monitor can be compared to cultural 'disciplines' or 'subsectors'.
-At the moment, the Culture Monitor contains information on the domains Architecture, Audiovisual, Visual arts, Design, Heritage, Games, Literature, Design, Performing arts, Music and Theatre.
-We update the domain pages annually in preparation for the Annual Report that is published in April.
+Currently, the Culture Monitor contains information on the domains Architecture, Audiovisual, Visual Arts, Design, Heritage, Games, Literature, Design, Music, and Theatre.
+We update the domain pages annually.

 The domain pages contain information about each domain in a fixed order.
 The pages successively offer a selection of key figures about the domain, describe the most important developments and identify any gaps in knowledge.
 Topics covered include income, employment, visits and practice, regional distribution and accessibility.